ericclack/pygamezero_candy/doc/part1.rst

 - press **Play** to see what this code does.

-You should see an new empty window appear.
+You should see a new, empty window appear.

 Let's add some tiles